webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Multicloud is the practice of **using multiple cloud computing services from different providers**.
 This can help organizations **avoid vendor lock-in** and take advantage of the best features and services from each provider.
   - Multi-cloud deployments **reduce reliance on a single vendor**, provide greater service flexibility and choice, **permit improved geographic control of data**, and help manage disaster mitigation.
 - Multitenancy
+  - Same as public cloud.
+  - Multi-tenant architecture: multiple instances of an application operate in a shared environment.
   - Multitenancy is a cloud computing model where the **infrastructure and services are shared by multiple organizations**.
 This allows the provider to provide economies of scale and reduce the cost for users.
 - Infrastructure as a Service (IaaS)